UPPS No. 02.04.01

 KTSW-FM will not broadcast material that the FCC defines as indecent.
 The FCC defines broadcast indecency as “language that depicts or describes, in terms patently offensive as measured by contemporary community standards for the broadcast medium, sexual or excretory activities or organs.”
 In addition, Texas State may prohibit programming that solicits or promotes unlawful conduct.

-FCC regulations require the filing of periodic reports about membership to the Board of Regents, licensee of KTSW-FM.
+FCC regulations require the filing of periodic reports about membership to The TSUS Board of Regents, licensee of KTSW-FM.
 To expedite this process, University News Services will provide to the KTSW-FM general manager:

 PROCEDURES FOR DISCIPLINARY ACTION OF STUDENT MEDIA STAFF

-In performing their duties, student staff members of media outlets are expected to follow local, state and federal laws as well as rules of the school, college, and university.
+In performing their duties, student staff members of media outlets are expected to follow local, state, and federal laws, as well as rules of the school, college, and university.
 A student who fails to follow applicable laws or rules is subject to disciplinary action.
-Disciplinary action from the director of Student Publications or the KTSW-FM general manager includes warning, suspension, and permanent suspension from the student media outlet.
+Disciplinary action from the director of The University Star, or the KTSW-FM general manager includes warning, suspension, and permanent suspension from the student media outlet.

-Student media staff members, who feel wrongly disciplined, may appeal that action by written notice to the director of Student Publications or the KTSW-FM general manager within seven days of the action taken.
+Student media staff members, who feel wrongly disciplined, may appeal that action by written notice to the director of The University Star, or the KTSW-FM general manager within seven days of the action taken.
 Each media outlet has established internal policies for hearing these appeals.
 Claimants may appeal those decisions by following the university’s appeal process (see UPPS No. 07.10.06, Procedures for Students Seeking Resolution or Reporting University- Related Complaints).